 These Calamari tubes stuffed with garlicky potatoes and served with a delicious tomato sauce can be served at the Holiday table or at any other occasion for dinner or lunch.
 It’s a simple dish with few ingredients but the result is a delicious seafood main course which the whole family will love.

 One of the great things about Tuscany, in Italy, is that it has all of the best food influences.
 We have a seaside, which provides great fish and seafood from the Tirreno sea.
-We have mountains, which provide the goodness of the forest, like mushrooms and wild game meat.
-And we have the countryside, which provide great wine, olive oil, cereals, vegetables and all the simple ingredients which feed the poor peasants for centuries and which created the great Tuscan traditional cuisine.
+We have mountains, which provide the goodness of the forest, like mushrooms and game meat.
+And we have the countryside, which provide great wine, olive oil, cereals, vegetables and all the simple ingredients which fed the poor peasants for centuries and which created the great Tuscan traditional cuisine.

-One of the great things about this dish is that can make a whole meal.
+One of the great things about this dish is that it can make a whole meal.
 The calamari infuse their flavour in the tomato sauce and it is so delicious that you can use it as pasta sauce.
 You can then serve the squids together with the pasta or afterwards as main course.

 If you cannot find the large calamari, you can do the same recipe using small ones!

 If you like this recipes, try also these other recipes with squids:

 - Calamarata – Pasta with Squids and tomato sauce